baku89/tweeq/docs/components.md

 </DemoComponent>

  - `Click`: edit the timecode
- - `Right Click`: toggle the time unit between SMTPE and frames
+ - `Right Click`: toggle the time unit between SMTPE timecode and frames
  - `Drag` on the time indicator: adjust the time
 	 - `Shift`: increase the scale of adjustment
 	 - `Alt`: decrease the scale of adjustment